October car loans remain surprisingly cheap

 Ford, for example, is offering 0% financing for up to 60 months on its 2017 Focus, a sedan.
 Chevy is offering 0% financing for 72 months on its Malibu, a sedan.

 Bankrate's Auto Loan Calculator can help you make the right choice and save the most.

 Click here to find all of the current automaker incentives.

 About 1 in every 5 auto loans is made to a borrower with poor credit.

 Those car buyers already pay three to four times more to finance a new car or truck.

-The average cost of subprime loans (credit scores of 600 and lower) was 11.05% in the first quarter of 2017.
+The average cost of subprime loans (credit scores of 600 and lower) was 11.35% in the second quarter of 2017.

 But overall, there's lots of money to lend on cars and trucks.

-Outstanding balances on car loans reached nearly $1.1 trillion in the first quarter 2017, according to Experian.
+Outstanding balances on car loans reached $1.1 trillion in the second quarter 2017, according to Experian.